 (Forecasted earnings per share are determined by analysts through mathematical forecasting methods and financial modeling to express – based on historical data – what the company should reasonably be expected to earn during a given period.)

 Unexpected earnings are an important component in the accounting/financial industry because of their potential significance for investors.
 The “surprise” aspect of the earnings means that the price of a stock can spike up or fall dramatically over the course of a single day.

 Forecasting price/earnings can be tricky, which means that unexpected earnings may be the result of inaccurate analyst estimates.
-When unexpected earnings – positive or negative – are the direct result of the company’s actions, they may offer important insights to investors about the future trajectory of the company’s stock.
+However, when unexpected earnings – positive or negative – are the direct result of the company’s actions, they may offer important insights to investors about the future trajectory of the company’s stock.

 What are Expected Earnings?

-Expected earnings, as the name suggests, are the anticipated earnings a company is anticipated to generate.
+Expected earnings, as the name suggests, are the earnings a company is anticipated to generate.
 The figure is determined by market analysts who study the company’s historical earnings.
-They also consider the state of the overall market and how it’s been, and is currently, responding to the company.
+They also consider the state of the overall market and how it has been, and is currently, responding to the company.